John 20: Analysis

 The chapter may be divided into three distinct sections.
 Verses 1-18 describe events at Jesus' tomb, when it is found to be empty, and the appearance of the risen Jesus to Mary Magdalene (see Noli me tangere).
 The second section (verses 19-29) describes Jesus' appearances to his disciples, while the final two verses (30 and 31) relate why the author wrote this gospel.
 The first section can also be subdivided between the examination of the tomb by Peter and the Beloved Disciple and Christ's appearance to Mary.
 For the editors of the New American Bible Revised Edition, this chapter "fulfills the basic need for testimony to the resurrection", which it does via "a series of stories".

 There are several inconsistencies both within the chapter and between it and the resurrection account in the other gospels.
 Raymond E. Brown has advanced the thesis that the work is a melding of two different sources.
 One source originally contained verses 1 and 11 to 18 and described Mary Magdalene's trip the tomb.
 This information is unique to John.
 Another had verses 3 to 10 and 19 to the end and dealt with the disciples.
 This portion is far more similar to the synoptic gospels, suggesting that this is merely the synoptics rewritten to make it seem like it was an eyewitness account.
 The portion on Mary Magdalene, by contrast, had to have been based on sources that only John had access to.

 Theologian C. H. Dodd states that the crucifixion is the climax of John's narrative and argues that this chapter is written as the dénouement and conclusion.
-Some scholars argue that John 21 seems out of place and that John 20 was the original final chapter of the work.
-However, ancient manuscripts that contain the end of John 20 also contain text from John 21, so there is no conclusive manuscript evidence for this theory.
-See John 21 for a more extensive discussion.
+John 20 contains a first epilogue to what the evangelist calls "this book".
+Verse 31 is considered to be "the shortest summary of Johannine theology", such that to expound each word or phrase in detail requires one to expound the whole book.
+The combination of Jesus' "Messiahship and divine sonship" becomes the ultimate conclusion of the presentation of Jesus in this gospel.